sagiegurari/brackets-portable/README.md

 For portable chrome support please use the second 'BracketsPortableWithPortableChromeSupport.exe' exe file (requires admin permissions).

+## Download
+In order to download please look at the releases tab at: https://github.com/sagiegurari/brackets-portable/releases/latest and download the exe file.

 ## License
 Developed by Sagie Gur-Ari and licensed under the MIT open source license.